White close button

 But the moment you try to use Google Groups for business — say for managing customer support — you’ll be left majorly disappointed.

-Google acquired Deja’s Usenet archive in 2001 and renamed it to Google Groups.
+You see, Google acquired Deja’s Usenet archive in 2001 and renamed it Google Groups.
 It was meant to help people freely conduct and access threaded discussions.

 Deja had a huge archive of discussions around an insanely wide range of topics and also offered a powerful search function — and that got Google interested.

-Here are the biggest reasons where Google Groups falls short when it comes to managing team emails:
+Here are the biggest reasons why Google Groups falls short when it comes to managing team emails:

 Now, what’s worse than swinging between two interfaces like a fly?
 A non-intuitive UI.